LegenDAirie/tic_tac_toe_react_socketIO/src/stateManagement/reducers/reducerStructorSudoCode.md

   if ('the action is about placing a piece') {
     return {
       gameOver: isGameOver(gameState.boardState, action),
-      currentPlayer: //switch to the other player logic
+      currentPlayer: //switch to the other player
       boardState: boardStateReducer(gameState.boardState, action)
     }
   }